 Various circumstances may cause damage to the nerves and lead to the presentation of neuropathic pain.
 These include:

 - Back pain

 - Trigeminal neuralgia

-Unlike nociceptive pain, neuropathic pain does not usually respond well to standard analgesic medication, such as paracetamol, aspirin or ibuprofen.
-This is likely due differences in the mechanism of pain and, instead neuropathic pain can often be managed more effectively with neurostimulation.
+Unlike nociceptive pain, neuropathic pain does not usually respond well to standard analgesic medication, such as paracetamol, aspirin, or ibuprofen.
+This is likely due to differences in the mechanism of pain and, instead, neuropathic pain can often be managed more effectively with neurostimulation.

-Neurostimulation therapy involves microelectrodes to deliver mild electrical impulses to the epidural space in the central nervous system of the body.
-The aim of the treatment is to restore normal sensation and reduce the impact of neuropathic pain on the quality of life of patients.
+Neurostimulation therapy involves microelectrodes to deliver mild electrical impulses to the epidural space in the body's central nervous system.
+The treatment aims to restore normal sensation and reduce the impact of neuropathic pain on patients' quality of life.

-The results of neurostimulation therapy are highly variable, but the success rates are much higher with neuropathic pain that other types and it is most useful for patients that have pain that is unresponsive to other management techniques.
+The results of neurostimulation therapy are highly variable.
+Still, the success rates are much higher with neuropathic pain than other types, and it is most useful for patients that have pain that is unresponsive to other management techniques.